Preparing for a Domestic Violence Hearing

 If you're the petitioner, you must be prepared to provide the court with a thorough and complete history of your relationship with the abuser, including evidence of alleged past abuse; this is relevant to establishing the need for protection.
 Practice telling your story before you get to court.

-Take photographs of any and all injuries—documentary and photographic evidence will add credibility to your presentation, particularly where the only other evidence is your own testimony.
+Take photographs of any injuries—documentary and photographic evidence will add credibility to your presentation, particularly where the only other evidence is your own testimony.
 If you have medical records related to your injuries, have them ready to submit to the court.
-With respect to the actual incident giving rise to the domestic violence case, you must be prepared to give the court concrete details, such as the day, date, time, and place of the incident.
+Concerning the actual incident giving rise to the domestic violence case, you must be prepared to give the court concrete details, such as the day, date, time, and place of the incident.

 If you plan to seek emergency family maintenance (financial support) at your domestic violence hearing, you must testify as to your financial needs (such as rent, child care, food, and insurance) and the financial resources available to both parties (for example, income and liquid assets).
 Make a list of all of your income and monthly expenses, and provide the court with all supporting documentation.
 Get pay stubs and tax returns; if you can't get copies of the respondent's pay stubs, you can still put his or her income into evidence with a copy of your tax returns (if they are joint).

 If you deny that the incident of domestic violence occurred, you must defend your case at trial.
 You would be wise not to try and represent yourself in court—instead, hire a family law lawyer or criminal defense attorney with experience defending domestic violence cases.
-See Defenses Against Domestic Violence Charges and Defending Against a Restraining Order for more information.
+Learn more about defending against a claim of domestic violence and what to do if you're served with a restraining order.

 Resources